Solution of SEAMO 2017 Paper C

 SEAMO 2017 Paper C No. 19

-Chiranjit walks up the escalator at a constant rate of 2 steps per second, and arrives at the third floor after 40 seconds.
+A mall escalator moves upwards at a constant rate from the Chiranjit walks up the escalator at a constant rate of 2 steps per second, and arrives at the third floor after 40 seconds.

 Debdeep walks up the escalator at a constant rate of 3 steps every 2 second, and arrives at the third floor after 50 seconds.